Mr-Dev-Coder/ML30DC/README.md

-# 30-Day Machine Learning Challenge 🚀
+# 30-Day Machine Learning Challenge (Learning Phase) 🚀

 Welcome to my **30-Day Machine Learning Challenge!**
 This repository documents my journey as I dive deep into the world of machine learning, from foundational concepts to building hands-on projects.